Discovering Colombo: A Journey Through Sri Lanka's Vibrant Capital

 The city’s colonial past is visible in its architecture and landmarks.
 Fort, the old colonial district, features buildings from the Portuguese, Dutch, and British eras.
 Walking through Fort, you can see the old Customs House, the Dutch Hospital precinct, and the President’s House.
 These sites offer a glimpse into Colombo’s strategic importance as a port city.

 Nearby, the Pettah Market bustles with activity.
 This open-air market is a maze of narrow streets filled with vendors selling everything from spices and textiles to electronics and fresh produce.
 It’s a place to experience the local way of life and practice your bargaining skills.
+Don’t forget to try some local snacks while you’re there!

 Modern Colombo and Its Skyline